 Sylvester Cat slips when making a grab for Tweety Bird in Granny's flat, and falls dazed to the floor as one of Tweety's feathers lands in his mouth.
 Tweety runs off.
 Sylvester comes to and finds the feather lodged between his lips.
 He thinks he has swallowed and killed Tweety and suffers terrible remorse as an Alfred Hitchcock-like voice-over chides him for his "crime".
 Sylvester cracks, runs into the streets confessing, and returns to Granny's place, where he finds he didn't eat Tweety after all.
-Written by

 Kevin McCorry <firstname.lastname@example.org>

 The title "The Last Hungry Cat" is a riff on The Last Angry Man, the title of both a movie (1959) and the novel (1956) by Gerald Green that the movie was adapted from.
 See more

 Tonight, ladies and gentlemen, we bring you a story about murder.

 After being hit in the head, by Sylvester, throwing something and hitting Hitchcock, his shadow leaves, but with a bump on his head.
 See more

 Played briefly when Sylvester finds Tweety sleeping in his cage See more